Should Christians Give out Tracts For

 Don't allow Christian ministries who

-sell Halloween tracts to convince you otherwise.
+Halloween to convince you otherwise.
 No child of

 God should yoke evangelizing the lost with the trick-or-treat ritual.

-Would you bow down to a statue of Buddha in order to evangelize the
+Would you bow down to a statue of Buddha and hand out gospel

-Would you bow to "Allah" (the moon god) in order to
+Would you bow to "Allah" (the moon god) and hand out

 evangelize the lost?

-Then why would you participate in an occult ritual in order to
+Then why would you participate in the occult tradition of

 As a true Christian, you know you can't serve Jesus